TheRockonVHS/100-days-of-code/log.md

 ### Day 1: May 19, 2021

 **Today's Progress**: I started the Complete Web Developer in 2021 course from Zero to Mastery.
 I went over the basic HTML5 tags.
+I also did a quick over of the span and div tags and how the span tag is for inline and the div tag is for blocks of code.
+It's used for CSS.
 I knew all of them already but it's a nice refresher.

 **Thoughts:** So far it's been a refresher over things, I've learned years ago.